Bombozaur666/Rethink---simple-task/README.md

 Simple task of usage Rethink.
 We will use this to build simple library database

+This program is written in python (rethink.py) and JS (README).

 #

+## Requirements
+Are located in requirements.txt

 ## Instalation
 You can instal Rethink from this link [https://rethinkdb.com/docs/install/](https://rethinkdb.com/docs/install/)

 ## Create Database
 First step is to create database.
 Let's name it 'library'.